One of the things many people dread about the Christmas season is having to deal with difficult family members and family feuds.

 Some people may choose to ignore the problems and carry a smile throughout the celebration, while others may use the holidays as an excuse to start an argument.
-It is this unpredictable behavior that makes many people nervous and edgy during holiday family gatherings.
+This unpredictable behavior makes many people nervous and edgy during holiday family gatherings.

 Prepare Ahead of Time

 Do not just throw yourself into the lion’s den on Christmas Eve or Christmas Day.
 Instead, think ahead about how you will behave towards those members of the family with whom you do not typically get along well.

 For example, if you are married, you can say you have plans to catch dessert at your in-laws’ house, and this is the perfect way to leave after dinner is over, cutting the time you need to spend in an uncomfortable situation short.

 Accept Yourself and Your Family As They Are

-You need to learn to accept yourself as you are, regardless of what your family may think of you or have to say to you about how you are living your life, what your job is, how you decide to dress, etc.
+Another way of avoiding family feuds is that you need to learn to accept yourself as you are, regardless of what your family may think of you or have to say to you about how you are living your life, what your job is, how you decide to dress, etc.

 Stay on opposite ends of the room, if necessary.
-If you know that there are others in the family who do not get along, you may help them keep their distance from one another to help stave off a conflict.
+If you know that others in the family do not get along, you may help them keep their distance from one another to help stave off a conflict.

-Plus you never know, if you really do take the time to choose a gift for someone that you don’t get on well with and they really love it (and find out who bought it for them) you may just end up becoming the best of friends by the end of the Christmas period – it has happened before!
+Plus you never know, if you really do take the time to choose a gift for someone that you don’t usually get along with and they really love it (and find out who bought it for them) you may just end up becoming the best of friends by the end of the Christmas period – it has happened before!